 Extraction of DNA / RNA from animal tissues

 This position will provide an excellent opportunity to learn basic and advanced molecular biology techniques and theories behind them, and to gain valuable hands-on experience in biological and biomedical sciences.

 Some evening and/or weekend work may be required occassionally to meet project deadlines.

-Bachelors Degree with major courses in field of research or AA with 3 years of relevant experience
+Bachelor's Degree (4 yr) with major courses in field of research OR Associate's (2 yr) and 3 years of relevant experience

 Oregon Health & Science University values a diverse and culturally competent workforce.
 We are proud of our commitment to being an equal opportunity, affirmative action organization that does not discriminate against applicants on the basis of any protected class status, including disability status and protected veteran status.
 Individuals with diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.
 To request reasonable accommodation contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or firstname.lastname@example.org.